genropy/genropy_saved/docs/genro/components/components/th.rst

         * yellow light: the record has unsaved changes (click on the "save" button when you want to save them)
-        * red light: some condition for a correct save is not satisfied (for example, a :ref:`validation` is not satisfied); correct the wrong field in order to save the record
+        * red light: some condition for a correct save is not satisfied (for example, a :ref:`validation <validations>` is not satisfied); correct the wrong field in order to save the record

     * the management buttons (point 3), that are in order from left to the right: